Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Multi-antenna Channels

 An example of the secrecy rate performance of various transmission strategies for the MIMO wiretap channel is shown in Fig.~\ref{fig_MIMOSecrecy}.
-The GSVD schemes require instantaneous knowledge of eavesdropper channel $\mathbf{H}_e$, the artificial noise scheme requires the statistics of $\mathbf{H}_e$, and if no information is available regarding $\mathbf{H}_e$, then the relatively poor performance of waterfilling on the main channel is also shown.
+The GSVD scheme requires instantaneous knowledge of eavesdropper channel $\mathbf{H}_e$, the artificial noise scheme requires the statistics of $\mathbf{H}_e$, and the relatively poor performance of waterfilling on the main channel is also shown when no information is available regarding $\mathbf{H}_e$.

 The MIMO wiretap channel was studied independently by Oggier and Hassibi \cite{OggierH08}, who computed a similar upper bound on the MIMO secrecy capacity, and showed after a matrix optimization analysis that